Welcome to the College of Business Annual Stock Challenge for High School Students

 explore the world of investing.
 When you are ready, register for the Challenge and learn

-by investing a hypothetical sum of $100,000.
-Learn how a myriad of factors such as
+by investing a hypothetical sum of $1 million.
+Learn how a myriad of factors such

 a few, affect stock prices.
 Cash prizes will be awarded to the top three participants